gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 (c) Link to the code: see [GitHub IoT BBQ STM32 Project](https://github.com/gojimmypi/IoT_BBQ/tree/main/IoT_BBQ_STM32)

 ## Optional Bonus

-* Power analysis
+### Power analysis

+Tips learned from Ben in class:

+- When powering an embedded device from batteries, say a couple of AA cella, there's likely a voltage drop / fluctuation depending on what the processor is doing at any given moment, that may affect things like ADC.

-* Firmware update
+### Firmware update

+TODO

-* System profiling
+### System profiling

+TODO

 ## References